kedacore/charts/CONTRIBUTING.md

 5. Update the version in README.md.
 6. Create a pull request with our new Helm index.
 7. Create a GitHub release for your new Helm chart version by using the following template.
+    - Make sure to list the changes to our Helm chart which are tracked in the [KEDA Core vNext](https://github.com/kedacore/charts/milestone/10) milestone
+    - Instead of listing all KEDA core changes, simply refer to our release notes on the other repo (see template)

 > *Chart: {{Chart Version}} | App: {{App Name}}*
 > {{Description about the Helm chart}}